 - Trolley Tour:Chicago area folks are invited to join the Center for Christian-Muslim Engagement for Peace and Justice, along with several area theological institutions and interfaith groups, on a trolley ride through the Hyde Park neighborhood on the afternoon of April 24.
 We will visit several sacred spaces, learn about April holy days as well as the collaborative interfaith work in the community, and end with an iftar meal.
 Registration opens April 1 at this weblink.
+You can see our full announcement here.
 Review and share the event flier today!

 - Interfaith Calender: The Council of Religious Leaders of Metropolitan Chicago puts together an Interfaith Calendar each year.
 See the list and summary of April holidays from that calendar, as written by area religious leaders.